techidaily/site-win11-tips/source/_posts/methodical-approach-fixing-nvidia-cp-error-in-ws1110.md

 ## 5\.
 Roll Back the NVIDIA Driver

  If the “Access denied” error arises after installing a new NVIDIA driver, rolling back that driver to a previous one could be a viable potential solution.
 You’ll only be able to do that if the previous NVIDIA GPU driver file is still available.
-Our[article about rolling back drivers](https://www.makeuseof.com/how-to-roll-back-a-driver-in-windows-10/) includes guidelines for how to apply this potential fix.
+Our [article about rolling back drivers](https://www.makeuseof.com/how-to-roll-back-a-driver-in-windows-10/) includes guidelines for how to apply this potential fix.

  If the**Roll Back** option is grayed out, you might still be able to roll back to a previous NVIDIA graphics driver with the System Restore utility.
 Rolling Windows back to a restoration point restores drivers installed before the selected date.
 However, that will only work if your PC has a restore point that predates the driver update.

 ![The Roll Back Driver button](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/05/roll-back-driver-option.jpg)

- This[post about creating and utilizing restore points](https://www.makeuseof.com/windows-11-create-restore-point/) tells you how to roll back Windows.
+ This [post about creating and utilizing restore points](https://www.makeuseof.com/windows-11-create-restore-point/) tells you how to roll back Windows.
 Select a restore point that will restore the previous NVIDIA graphics driver.
 You can click**Scan for affected** programs in System Restore to check if a chosen restoration point will restore an NVIDIA graphics driver.

 ## 6\.
 Restore a Previous Version of the DRS Folder